dylanawhite92/Group-Project-1/README.md

 * Search by keyword functionality implemented, but not properly explained to the user yet.
 * Condense firebase to being called once for all pages.
-* Loading wheel for when the API queries are loading.
 * Improve UX for user clarity.
-* Form validation on message submissions, including empty ones.
 * Add mailboxlayer API to check for valid email addresses.
 * Chatbox, beautify formatting.
 * Use Moment.js to add timestamps to chat messages?